davidellavalle/Capital-Bikeshare/README.md

 Facebook’s Prophet is a library designed to do Time Series forecasting and supports R and Python.
 The predicting model has been fed with the data of 2018 and 2019 and it is providing predictions for the first 6 months of 2020.
-This data was picked because Covid had not yet affected our society and I wanted to show the power of this tool in a standard/normal situation, where no unpredictable events had happened yet.
-This could be as well seen as a limit of predicting models.
+This data timeframe was picked because Covid had not yet affected our society and I wanted to show the power of this tool in a standard/normal situation, where no unpredictable event had happened yet.

 ## Flask App - to be extended